 Is it possible that my customer still has not paid me, but I already have to pay the related VAT to the state?

-Of course it can.
+Of course it is.
 Suppose you dispatch a domestic supply to a Hungarian customer on the last day of June, so according to the general rule, the performance date of this sale on the invoice is 30 June.
 The VAT return on the transaction in June must be prepared and the related VAT paid in by 20 July.
 If you agreed on payment terms with the customer of more than 20 days, then it can happen that the payment for the supply (including the related VAT) does not arrive on your bank account by the time you have to pay in the related VAT to the state.
 Naturally, most businesses anticipate such conditions and always structure their cash flow position in such a way as to be able to bridge these periods.

 What can I do if my customer does not pay for a lengthy period, becomes insolvent or, in a worst-case scenario, goes into liquidation?